You Asked, We Answered: The Shyn Electric Toothbrush vs. The Competition

 2. Shyn and Philips Sonicare both use sonic vibrations at a rate of 31,000 brush strokes (or 62,000 movements) per minute to clean tooth surfaces and flush toothpaste, water and saliva between teeth and under the gum line.

 3. By contrast, Oral B uses oscillating technology, a round brush head that rotates and oscillates while vibrating.
-A clinical study in the late 90s found that, at the time, sonic technology was more effective than oscillating technology at improving the periodontal health of adult patients with periodontitis (gum disease).
+A clinical study found that, at the time, sonic technology was more effective than oscillating technology at improving the periodontal health of adult patients with periodontitis (gum disease).

 4. Based on the facts and features above, Shyn is clearly a standout in terms of value.
 Our 30-day money back guarantee and lifetime warranty for subscribers also provide our customers with peace of mind.